-Many parks are holding special events, such as archery, bird and flower hikes and raptor programs.
+Many parks are holding special events, such as archery, wildflower hikes and snake and bat programs.

-There will be a peregrine falcon program and a blues concert at Tettegouche, birding at Bear Head Lake, backpacking at Lake Maria, a selfie scavenger hunt at Interstate and a picnic at Fort Snelling.
+There will be a peregrine falcon program at Gooseberry Falls, birding at Bear Head Lake and a family outdoor fair at Whitewater.

 Nearly 20 public paddles will be on the Minnesota River State Water Trail between Ortonville and St. Paul.

-This is the only day the $5 daily vehicle charge is waived.
+This is the only day the $5 daily vehicle charge is waived in state parks.
 But it's free to borrow GPS units and kits for birding, fishing and kids' discovery any time.

 The weekend of June 9-11 is Take a Kid Fishing Weekend, when people 16 or older don't need a license if they take a youth 15 and younger fishing.